Localize site content

 • Using mathematical and computational thinking

-Students use mathematical and computational representations of the physical and orbital properties of asteroids to reason how gravitational interactions, kinetic energy, and changes to asteroid orbits allow one to determine whether an asteroid will be potentially hazardous for Earth, and the overall damage it may cause.
+Students use mathematical and computational representations of the physical and orbital properties of asteroids to reason about how gravitational interactions and asteroid size determine whether an asteroid is potentially hazardous to Earth.

 Building towards: